hut6/dev-resources/Hut6-osx-dev-setup.md

 Then install **Sequel Pro** from [sequelpro.com/download](http://www.sequelpro.com/download), **Querious** from [araelium.com/querious](http://www.araelium.com/querious/) for the database GUI.
 For modeling tools, use **MySQL Workbench** from [dev.mysql.com/downloads/workbench](http://dev.mysql.com/downloads/workbench/).

+## PHP Storm

+PHP Storm can be downloaded from [jetbrains.com/phpstorm](http://www.jetbrains.com/phpstorm/).
+Remember to install the two Symfony addons and turn them on (this section about plugins to be extended).

 ## Virtual Box

 VirtualBox is a free, cross-platform consumer virtualisation product.
 It must be installed on its own from [virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) prior to using Vagrant.